 The College has several parking lots for students, faculty and staff.
-Space available in the College parking lots is limited and is provided on a first-come, first-served basis.
-In order to operate efficiently, these regulations are observed and enforced:
+Space available in the College parking lots is limited

 - Only vehicles displaying special handicapped status license plates or tags may be parked in areas reserved for handicapped persons. - 2.
 Do not park in driveways or turn rows. - 3.
 Illegally parked vehicles on public property are subject to ticketing and towing.